benbaptist/minecraft-wrapper/documentation/player.rst

         *based on old playerSetFly (which was an unfinished function)*

+        NOTE - You are implementing these abilities on the client side only.. if the player is in survival mode, the server may think the client is hacking!

         this will set 'is flying' and 'can fly' to true for the player. these flags/settings will be set according to the players properties, which you can set just prior to calling this